amohanonamission/AZ-104-AzureAdministrator-Study-Guide/docs/ExamTips.md

 Spend more time reviewing the ones you got wrong.

-For every incorrect answer ask:
+#### For every incorrect answer ask:

-Why was I wrong?
+- Why was I wrong?
-Why is the correct answer correct?
+- Why is the correct answer correct?
-Why are the other options incorrect?
+- Why are the other options incorrect?
-Which Azure service was actually being tested?
+- Which Azure service was actually being tested?

-7. Microsoft Learn Is Your Best Friend
+## 7. Microsoft Learn Is Your Best Friend

 Whenever a practice question confuses you:

-Open Microsoft Learn.
+- Open Microsoft Learn.
-Read the documentation.
+- Read the documentation.
-Understand the service.
+- Understand the service.

 Don't rely only on practice exam explanations.

-8. Know the Common Comparisons
+## 8. Know the Common Comparisons

 Many questions simply ask you to choose between similar Azure services.

-Know these extremely well:
+#### Know these extremely well:

-RBAC vs Azure Policy
+- RBAC vs Azure Policy
-Azure Policy vs Resource Locks
+- Azure Policy vs Resource Locks
-Blob Storage vs Azure Files
+- Blob Storage vs Azure Files
-Service Endpoint vs Private Endpoint
+- Service Endpoint vs Private Endpoint
-VPN Gateway vs ExpressRoute
+- VPN Gateway vs ExpressRoute
-Load Balancer vs Application Gateway
+- Load Balancer vs Application Gateway
-Traffic Manager vs Azure Front Door
+- Traffic Manager vs Azure Front Door
-Azure Backup vs Azure Site Recovery
+- Azure Backup vs Azure Site Recovery
-Availability Set vs Availability Zone
+- Availability Set vs Availability Zone
-LRS vs ZRS vs GRS vs RA-GRS
+- LRS vs ZRS vs GRS vs RA-GRS
-Managed Identity vs Service Principal
+- Managed Identity vs Service Principal

-9. Read the Last Sentence First
+## 9. Read the Last Sentence First

 This helped me throughout the exam.

-Before reading the scenario, look at the actual requirement.
+#### Before reading the scenario, look at the actual requirement.
 Then identify:

-What is the question asking?
+- What is the question asking?
-What is the priority?
+- What is the priority?
-What is being optimized?
+- What is being optimized?

 Then read the scenario.

-10. If Two Answers Look Correct...
+## 10. If Two Answers Look Correct...

-Ask yourself:

-Which one:
+#### Ask yourself, which one:

-Requires less administration?
+- Requires less administration?
-Is more secure?
+- Is more secure?
-Is fully managed?
+- Is fully managed?
-Is Azure-native?
+- Is Azure-native?
-Satisfies every requirement?
+- Satisfies every requirement?

 Microsoft usually wants the best overall solution—not just one that works.

-11. The Exam Is Broad
+## 11. The Exam Is Broad

 AZ-104 isn't difficult because one topic is extremely hard.

-It's difficult because it touches almost every area of Azure administration:
+#### It's difficult because it touches almost every area of Azure administration:

-Identity
+- Identity
-Compute
+- Compute
-Networking
+- Networking
-Storage
+- Storage
-Governance
+- Governance
-Monitoring
+- Monitoring
-Backup
+- Backup
-Disaster Recovery
+- Disaster Recovery

-Accept that you won't memorize everything.
+#### Accept that you won't memorize everything.

 Build understanding instead.

-12. Build the Azure Way of Thinking
+## 12. Build the Azure Way of Thinking

 By exam day, you shouldn't just know Azure.